 Because of the potential medical vulnerability of the children CHAP serves, please do not enter the studio if you have recently been exposed to the virus, are awaiting test results, or are experiencing COVID-19 symptoms.
 For those volunteers who would prefer not to come to the studio, we can provide projects that can be completed in the safety of your own home.
 Contact Faye at firstname.lastname@example.org for details.

-Currently, all in-hospital healing art services remain on hold to protect the hospitalized children and families as well as volunteers and staff.
-Instead, CHAP broadcasts weekly art projects to OHSU Doernbecher Children’s Hospital for children to follow along in the safety of their hospital rooms.
-We look forward to being able to resume our in-person creative healing art programs as soon as it’s safe to do so.
+Currently, all in-hospital healing art services remain on hold to protect the hospitalized children and families.
+Instead, CHAP broadcasts weekly art projects to OHSU Doernbecher Children’s Hospital for children to follow along in the safety of their hospital rooms and CHAP delivers thousands of Healing Art Care Packages full of art supplies throughout the community.
+We look forward to being able to resume our in-person creative healing art programs in area hospitals as soon as it’s safe to do so.

-Please be safe and wear your mask as directed.
-As always, we wish you and your family HEALTH + CREATIVITY + FUN.
+Please continue to be safe and well.
+As always, we wish you and your family HEALTH + CREATIVITY + JOY.